TeriyakiBomb/rails-starter/README.md

 - Uses Yarn
 - This currently does not work with Ruby LSP in VSCode, as it cannot target .erb files.
-  Running this setup in Panic Nova, it works great.
+  Running this setup in Panic Nova, it works great and doesn't clash with solargraph/rubocop in my setup
 - @4az/prettier-plugin-html-erb has some minor issues with .erb formatting at the moment.

 ## Troubleshooting